sebanc/brunch/README.md

 1. Download the ChromeOS recovery image and extract it.
 2. Download the Brunch release corresponding to the ChromeOS recovery version you have downloaded (from the GitHub release section).
-3. Install the Ubuntu WSL from the Microsoft store (refer to online resources).
+3. [Install the Ubuntu(/your distribution of choice) WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from the Microsoft store.
-4. Launch Ubuntu WSL and install pv, tar and cgpt packages:
+4. Launch Ubuntu WSL; afterwards install pv, tar and cgpt packages:
 ```
 sudo apt update && sudo apt install pv tar cgpt
 ```